 Agricultural support policies are the prerogative of national governments.
-Such positive effects on global development would require considerable policy coordination between all countries, since present support is distributed unevenly, as poorer nations have less fiscal space to provide agricultural support and, perhaps even more importantly, because national agricultural research systems have generally weaker resource capacity to develop high-productivity and sustainable farm technologies and practices relevant to the local context, and because farmers in those countries face bigger obstacles in adapting those practices.
+Such positive effects on global development would require considerable policy coordination between all countries, since present support is distributed unevenly as poorer nations have less fiscal space to provide agricultural support and, perhaps even more importantly, because national agricultural research systems have generally weaker resource capacity to develop high-productivity and sustainable farm technologies and practices relevant to the local context, and farmers of those countries face bigger obstacles in adapting those practices.
 To be effective at the global level, an even-handed diffusion of both technologies and financial resources would be needed to let all countries reap the benefits of such agricultural policy reform.

-Overcoming national resistance to agricultural policy reform could arguably be the biggest challenge.
+Overcoming national resistance to agricultural policy reform arguably could be the biggest challenge.
 As mentioned, national farm and agricultural policies have a long history in most countries and have established entitlements and vested interests.
 Clearly, policy reform needs to be politically sensitive.
-With an eye on protecting the global common good, internationally concerted efforts by the G20 could help create broader consensus between and within countries on how to implement the much-needed reforms.
+With an eye on protecting the global common good, internationally concerted efforts by the G20 could help create broader consensus between and within countries how to conduct the much-needed reforms.

 International coordination is a must, if only because environmental sustainability is a global priority that transcends borders.
-While agriculture and food policies are the responsibility of national governments, which need to align these with national priorities, the implications of these policies have strong international spill-over effects, including through their impact on competitiveness in international markets and on the environment.
+While agriculture and food policies are the responsibility of national governments, which need to align these with national priorities, the implications of these policies have strong international spillover effects, including through their impact on competitiveness in international markets and on the environment.
 Based on existing commitments, the G20 is well placed to provide leadership and guidance.
-G20 Summits and ministerial meetings have repeatedly made urgent calls to take the necessary action to combat the impacts of climate change on the world's ability to produce enough healthy, affordable food that is accessible to all.
+G20 Summits and ministerial meetings have repeatedly made urgent calls to take the necessary action to combat the impacts of climate change on the world's ability to produce enough affordable and healthy food accessible to all.

-PROPOSALS
+DETAILED PROPOSALS